azdavis/millet/docs/manual.md

 Millet can show all the symbols in a document, and information about those symbols.

+### Find all references

+Millet supports finding references to a symbol.

 ### Formatter

 **WARNING: THE FORMATTER IS HIGHLY EXPERIMENTAL.
 IT MAY IRREVOCABLY DESTROY SOME OR ALL OF YOUR CODE.**